NYU-robot-learning/decision-making-sp25/docusaurus/website/src/pages/assignments.md

 ---
 title: Assignments
 ---
-There will be four homework assignments posted to the [class Campuswire](https://campuswire.com/p/GA305686D).
-They must be submitted online (platform TBD) and there will be no extensions.
-All the answers must be typeset using either LaTeX or Microsoft Word and submitted as a pdf file.
-Handwritten answers will not be accepted.
-Each homework will include one or more programming assignments.
-Assignment 0 is solely to check pre-requisites.
-No grade will be assigned to this.
+There will be five homework assignments posted to the [class Campuswire](https://campuswire.com/p/GA305686D).
+All assignments must be submitted via Google Forms via the submission links below.

 ---